 If you have a breakdown or accident, move to the shoulder if possible and place a warning triangle 220 yards behind the scene.

 Also, forget about riding a bike on the Autobahn, it's illegal.
-So is riding mopeds and anything else with a maximum speed of 37 miles or less.
+So is riding mopeds and anything else with a maximum speed of 37mi or less.
 That includes pedestrians.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-Germany isn't the kind of place you will ever really feel unsafe, but as a tourist you will stick out like tofu at a bratwurst stand, so there are some sneaky scams you need to be aware of.
+Tourists in Germany will stick out like tofu at a bratwurst stand.
+Here are the scams and cons you need to be aware of.